 Serve on it's on as a snack or after a large dinner for a dessert.
 Add to ice cream or yogurt as a yummy topping.
 Add to oatmeal for a delicious breakfast.
 This is delicious with my Bacon Wrapped Stuffed Pork Loin!

 Store in an airtight container for up to one week.
 This can be frozen for up to 6 months.
 Thaw in the refrigerator prior serving.

 Did you try this recipe?
 Why not leave a star rating and/or a review in the comment section below to tell us about it!
 I always love hearing your feedback.
 Be sure to sign up for our email list, or follow us on Pinterest, Facebook, or Instagram!

 Instant Pot Applesauce

-- Peel, core, and slice the apples then put in pressure cooker.
+- Core, and slice the apples then put in pressure cooker.
 You can peel the apples if you want.

 - Add all remaining ingredients to the Instant Pot.
-Seal the lid, cook on high pressure for 5 minutes then follow with a quick release.
+Seal the lid, cook on high pressure for 15 minutes then follow with a 10-minute natural pressure release.

-- When finished mash apples if desired.
-Serve immediately or cool in fridge then serve.
+- Serve immediately or cool in fridge then serve.
 Can store in an airtight for up to one week.